im-vp/TabIntoAccordion/README.md

 </div>
 ```

-Оust specify property names separated by dashes and in lowercase letters.
+Just specify property names separated by dashes and in lowercase letters.

-**Plugin version: 1.0.0**
+**Plugin version: 1.1.0**

 #### Dependencies